-Ms. Kannengieser began working at the Yvonne and Schuyler Moore Child Development Research Center at the University of South Carolina in March, 2016.
 Kerri holds an M.S. in Special Education and has 15 years of experience in the field, ten years working directly with children as a special education teacher.
 In addition, she was the Special Services Coordinator for a high performing charter elementary school in Brooklyn, New York for three years.
 In that role, she handled all aspects of providing services for children with IEPs, from child find to supporting teachers through coaching and professional development.
-Ms. Kannengieser also served as a Training Specialist for the Department of Defense in a NAEYC accredited child care program in Louisiana, providing training and coaching to child care providers to support children with challenging behavior or other special needs.
+Ms. Kannengieser also served as a Training Specialist for the Department of Defense in a NAEYC accredited child care program in Louisiana, providing training and coaching to child care providers to ensure the quality & consistency of programming at the center.

-In her free time, Kerri enjoys traveling, spending time with friends and family, being outdoors, and taking copious amounts of nature photographs, and exercising her creative side.
+In her free time, Kerri enjoys traveling, spending time with friends and family, being outdoors, taking lots of nature photographs, and exercising her creative side.